dgs3/lichess-pipeline/README.md

 all the game data.
 Subsequent stages just analyize the data, so they run in parallel.
 All stages print their results to stdout.

-To run using canned Lichess data from S3:
+To actually run the pipeline:

 ```
 make pipeline